anthonymakela/anthonymakela.github.io/_posts/2024-02-16-flat-connections.md

 Heuristically speaking, the reason for this is that if we pick any point $p$ on $M$, the flatness of the connection yields that the parallel transport $P_\gamma$ along a loop $\gamma$ depends only on the homotopy class of $\gamma$.
 Since $\pi_1(\Bbb S^2) = 0$, we are free to move vectors around the sphere to generate a nowhere-vanishing vector field.
 This contradicts the Poincaré–Hopf theorem and so $T\Bbb S^2$ cannot admit a flat connection.

 The reasoning above is actually part of a more general theory.
-The parallel transport gives rise to a representation
+Parallel transport gives rise to a representation

 $$
 \rho : \pi_1(M,p_0) \to \mathrm{GL}(k,\Bbb C),